Being An Engaged Employee admin

 During the programme, participants will be guided to either complete an activity or write some reflections.
 The idea is that these activities and reflections will add support to fulfil the 7-Day Challenge at the end of the programme.

-The cost of this programme is £75 + VAT per person.
-Access is given through our website with individual login permissions.
-This programme can be accessed at any time, from any location (subject to necessary internet access) and should take approximately 15 hours to complete, including activities.
+The cost of this programme is £24.99 per person and can be accessed at any time, from any location (subject to necessary internet access) and should take approximately 10 hours to complete, including activities.